⊗pyPmCoLi 25 of 128 menu

 [1, 2, 3, 4, 5, 6, 7, 8, 9]

-Using the inclusion, make the following list:
+Using a comprehension, create the following list:

 [1, 2, 3, 4, 5]

-Using the inclusion, make the following list:
+Using a comprehension, create the following list:

 [5, 4, 3, 2, 1]